Undecidability of the Spectral Gap (full version)

 \begin{lemma}[Relating ground state energy to the halting problem] Consider any Turing machine with state set $Q$ and tape alphabet $S$ running on an initially blank tape such that its head never moves left of the starting cell.
-There is a family of translational invariant nearest neighbour Hamiltonians $\{H_u^{\Lambda(L)}\}_L$ (specified above) on the 2D square lattice with open boundary conditions and local Hilbert space dimension at most $|S|(3|Q|+1)+2$ such that \begin{enumerate} \item If until time $L$ the Turing machines did not halt, then $\lambda_0(H_u^{\Lambda(L)})=-2$.
-In this case the corresponding ground state is a unique product state and the only eigenstate with negative energy. \item If the Turing machine halts, then $\exists L_0$ (given by the halting time) such that $ \forall L>L_0:\lambda_0(H_u^{\Lambda(L)})= 0$. \end{enumerate} \end{lemma} Since every Turing machine can be simulated by one with a half-infinite tape, which automatically satisfies the constraint that its head never moves to the left of the origin, the above construction leads to an undecidable ground state energy problem, which we will exploit in the following.
+There is a family of translational invariant nearest neighbour Hamiltonians $\{H_u^{\Lambda(L)}\}_L$ (specified above) on the 2D square lattice with open boundary conditions and local Hilbert space dimension at most $|S|(3|Q|+1)+2$ such that \begin{enumerate} \item If the Turing Machine does not halt within $L$ time-steps, then $\lambda_0(H_u^{\Lambda(L)})=-2$.
+In this case the corresponding ground state is a product state, and is the unique eigenstate with negative energy. \item If the Turing machine halts, then $\exists L_0$ (given by the halting time) such that $ \forall L>L_0:\lambda_0(H_u^{\Lambda(L)})= 0$. \end{enumerate} \end{lemma} Since every Turing machine can be simulated by one with a half-infinite tape, which automatically satisfies the constraint that its head never moves to the left of the origin, the above construction leads to an undecidable ground state energy problem, which we will exploit in the following.